marcglasberg/flutter_layout_article/README.md

 *********************

+_Big thanks to Simon Lightfoot for proofreading and making content suggestions for this article._

 *Layout packages I've authored:*
 * <a href="https://pub.dev/packages/align_positioned">align_positioned</a> — Lets you declaratively position/size widgets in complex ways.
 * <a href="https://pub.dev/packages/assorted_layout_widgets">assorted_layout_widgets</a> — Includes `RowSuper` which will resize cells proportionately when content doesn't fit.